Bikini Model Devin Brugman Flaunts Major Cleavage In Skimpy Attire

 Like the rest of young Hollywood, Brugman traveled to the Coachella festival over the weekend, and shared some of her amazing concert outfits with her 1.3 million followers on Instagram.
 For the first day of the weekend-long event, Brugman chose a body-hugging white dress that clung to her curvaceous body.
 For that sunny snap, she wore her hair in a long, bouncy blowout — and further emphasized her curves by arching her back, pairing the frock with an oversized, leather belt.

-For the second round of Coachella fun, Brugman chose an all-black ensemble that included a pair of booty-hugging shorts that laced up her thighs and a black teeshirt cut to expose her chiseled midsection.
-To add to the biker-chick vibe, Brugman added a pair of oversized hoop earrings in silver, and some black booties to complete the daring look.
+For the second round of Coachella fun, Brugman chose an all-black ensemble.
+This getup included a pair of booty-hugging shorts that laced up to her thighs, and a black teeshirt cut to expose her chiseled midsection.
+To add to the biker-chick vibe, Brugman added a pair of oversized hoop earrings in silver.
+Some black booties completed the daring look.

 Brugman also shared that she and her pals left Coachella in style.
-She took to her Instagram story to express her disdain for traffic — especially the kind you would find exiting such a highly attended event — and then updated fans when they reached their tiny, four-seater BlackBird plane to get them back to Los Angeles quickly.
+She took to her Instagram Story to express her disdain for traffic — especially the kind you would find exiting such a highly attended event — and then updated fans when they reached their tiny, four-seater BlackBird plane.
+The aircraft was there to see them back to Los Angeles as quickly as possible.

-The model also shared some videos from their quick flight, and even post for a photo in front of the tiny vessel, as she also shared to Instagram.
+The model also shared some videos from their quick flight, and even posed for a photo in front of the tiny vessel, per Instagram.